Infrequently Noted

 And if you don't mind me asking, how's that "CSS-in-JS" adventure working out?
 Still writing class components, or did you have a big forced (and partial) migration that's still creating headaches?

 The truth is that every single package that is part of a repo's devDependencies is, or will be, fully owned by the consumer of the package.
-The only bulwark against uncomfortable surprises, then, is to consider NPM dependencies like a sort of high-interest debt collateralized by future engineering capacity.
+The only bulwark against uncomfortable surprises is to consider NPM dependencies a high-interest loan collateralized by future engineering capacity.

-The best way to minimize costs, then, is to fully examine and approve the entire chain of dependencies that are constitute your UI and all of the build systems that participate in app construction.
+The best way to prevent these costs spiralling out of contorl is to fully examine and approve each and every dependency for UI tools and build systems.
 If your team is not comfortable agreeing to own, patch, and improve every single one of those systems, they should not be part of your stack.

 "...Next.js can be fast (enough)"